-The National Assessment Program Literacy and Numeracy (NAPLAN) assesses all Australian students in Years 3, 5, 7 and 9 in reading, writing, numeracy and language conventions (spelling, grammar and punctuation).
+The National Assessment Program Literacy and Numeracy (NAPLAN) assesses all Australian students in Years 3, 5, 7 and 9.

 - Students and parents: tracks student progress and compares performance against national peers.

 - Teachers: identifies students needing support or enrichment.

 - Schools: maps student progress and identifies strengths and weaknesses in teaching programs and goals.